roelstappers/NCPlots_old.jl/docs/src/index.md

 # NCPlots

 NCPlots is a Julia package for plotting (meteorological) data on the sphere.
-Datasets should conform to the CF convention and implement the [CommonDataModel.jl](https://github.com/JuliaGeo/CommonDataModel.jl) like [NCDatasets](https://github.com/Alexander-Barth/NCDatasets.jl) and [GRIBDatasets](https://github.com/JuliaGeo/GRIBDatasets.jl)
+Datasets should conform to the CF convention and implement the [CommonDataModel.jl](https://github.com/JuliaGeo/CommonDataModel.jl) interface like [NCDatasets](https://github.com/Alexander-Barth/NCDatasets.jl) and [GRIBDatasets](https://github.com/JuliaGeo/GRIBDatasets.jl)

+See [here](@ref Examples) for some examples
-See [Getting data](@ref getting_data) how to obtain ERA5 and CARRA data to recreate [examples](@ref Examples)  in this documentation
+See [Getting data](@ref getting_data) how to obtain ERA5 and CARRA data.

 ## Installation